Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 "I've spent my entire writing life trying to make sure that the white gaze was not the dominant one in any of my books," she said.

-Morrison was grounded in the black cultural liberationist art of the 1960s, said Richard Yarborough, who teaches African American literature at UCLA.
+Morrison was grounded in the black cultural liberationist art of the 1960s, said Richard Yarborough, who teaches African American literature at the University of California, Los Angeles.
 She and others in that generation "expressed their mission" by focusing on black lives, he said.

-And generations of black women writers, no matter their genre, have been touched by her.
+And generations of black female writers, no matter their genre, have been touched by her.
 "Morrison is such a monumental figure, that there is no way you could write about black women's experiences without taking her into account," he said.

 She showed, by example, the validity of black, female lives.
 And through her many "once upon a times," Morrison's expansive vision of black humanity now resonates around the globe.